JoeyBoehme/LRW-Liquor-Railroad-Works-/README.md

   **Shift+D** to Engage the Handbrakes
-  **Shift+A** to Disengange the Handbrakes **SPACE_BAR** to apply the EMERGENCY BRAKES (This uses the Airbrakes) FBD instant activates upon startup of the Engine
+  **Shift+A** to Disengange the Handbrakes **SPACE_BAR** to apply the EMERGENCY BRAKES (This uses the Airbrakes) **Shift+SPACE_BAR** to release ALL the BRAKES (This uses the works for everybrake including emergency) **.** the period key activates and deactivates the sanding gear in my lastest engines (courtesy of Nebula) FBD instant activates upon startup of the Engine
+  Cab Signals come standard on latest releases instant activates upon startup of the Engine

 RSC OPS
   **R** for Whistle/Horn